Structs

 Field access (read)

-Use @fieldname to read a field value.
+Use <<fieldname to read a field value.
 The struct is consumed from the stack and the field value is pushed.
+The << indicates data flows left (out of the struct).

-Syntax: struct @field → pushes field value
+Syntax: struct <<field → pushes field value

-p @x print nl // read x from p
+p <<x print nl // read x from p

 Chained access

-For nested structs, chain @ operators:
+For nested structs, chain << operators:

 struct Line {